-- 33. (1) The Council shall, in addition to the other powers granted by these regulations, have power - - (a) to exclude from any examination any student who has not attended to the satisfaction of the Director any course of study provided for in these regulations or who has not properly completed to the satisfaction of the Director the written or other work in connection with any such course of study; - (b) to review the progress of students on any of the courses run by the Law School and to make a declaration, where appropriate,

-- that the performance of a student is unsatisfactory and that he should be required to withdraw from that course; and - (c) to discipline a student (including the power to direct that he leave the Law School) for any conduct which, in the opinion of the Council, is detrimental to the Law School or its students. - (2) Where the Council has made any determination under subregulation (1), the student affected shall have a right of appeal, within twenty-eight days of such determination, to the Governor, and the decision of the Governor shall be final and not subject to any further appeal. - (3) Where such a determination is made under subregulation (2), the Council, at that time, shall inform the student of his right to appeal to the Governor. - 34.
+- (a) to exclude from any examination any student who has not attended to the satisfaction of the Director any course of study provided for in these regulations or who has not properly completed to the satisfaction of the Director the written or other work in connection with any such course of study; - (b) to review the progress of students on any of the courses run by the Law School and to make a declaration, where appropriate, that the performance of a student is unsatisfactory and that he should be required to withdraw from that course; and - (c) to discipline a student (including the power to direct that he leave the Law School) for any conduct which, in the opinion of the Council, is detrimental to the Law School or its students. - (2) Where the Council has made any determination under subregulation (1), the student affected shall have a right of appeal, within twenty-eight days of such determination, to the Board, and the decision of the Board shall be final and not subject to any further appeal. - (3) Where such a determination is made under subregulation (2), the Council, at that time, shall inform the student of his right to appeal to the Board. - 35.
 (1) The Council shall establish and maintain a procedure dealing with student complaints relating toand the Council shall prepare and publish in such manner as it considers fit a document setting out details of the procedure and such document shall be made available to the students free of charge.